zogvc/econometrics/README.md

 ## Contents

-This repository is mainly divided into three parts: `notes`, `codes`, `empirics` and `appendix`.
+This repository is mainly divided into three parts: `notes`, `codes`, and `appendix`.

-- `notes` include notes on various topics in econometric theory.
+- `notes` include lecture notes on various topics in econometric theory.
-- `codes` include programming codes that implement econometric methods.
+- `codes` include programming codes that implement econometric methods **from scratch**.
-- `empirics`
+- `empirical-analysis` include data work
+- `stata` includes guides to basic syntax of Stata for beginners.
+(Tutorials on Python, Matlab, and Julia can be found at my `numerical-methods` repository.)
 - `appendix` is for the mathematical completeness of the notes.
 While we go through important features of mathematical tools in `notes`, for more detailed description you can refer to `appendix`.

 Below is the list of topics covered (or to be upated) in each section.